Marexillius/randomInputs/random-inputs/README.md

 # Download all .py files to work

 ## RandomInputs.py
 This file is the file to activate to make everything work.
-As a python noob, it's pretty cool.
+As a python noob, I think it's pretty cool.

 ## GamesInfo.py
 This file is to insert input lists.